mattparko/liberty-workshop/04_exercise3.md

 # Use ctrl-c to stop tracking logs at any time
 oc logs -f petclinic-1-build
 ```

+_Hint:_ This is a great time to grab a coffee!
+Expect the build to take around 10 minutes, depending on network conditions (plenty of libraries to download).

 #### Step 5 - Create an external route
 Once your build is complete, create a route for your application and check out the result in a web browser: